jbarzegar/personal-site-react/src/pages/blog/hello.md

 ## My first post!

 Hey.
-This is the first post to what might be a series of assorted thoughts, frustrations, and otherwise lukewarm musings about God knows what.
+This is the first post to what might be a series of assorted thoughts, frustrations, and otherwise lukewarm musings about god knows what.
 Maybe I might look back at the following posts and go, "huh, I had a lot to learn!"

 🍻